Stacey Abrams to join Howard University in role focused on race, politics

 Walters, a leading scholar of politics and race who was a professor at Howard for 25 years, organized one of the country's first lunch-counter sit-ins in Kansas in 1958 and decades later advised Jesse Jackson's presidential campaigns.
 "His focus on African American leadership has shaped so much of how we have seen leaders engage over the last 30 years," Abrams said.

 Abrams's new role is the latest in a string of high-profile hires for Howard in recent years.
-In 2021, Ta-Nehisi Coates, the writer whose work has earned him a MacArthur "genius grant," the National Book Award and led to a congressional hearing on reparations for slavery, joined the faculty, along with Pulitzer Prize winner and New York Times journalist Nikole Hannah-Jones.
+In 2021, Ta-Nehisi Coates, the writer whose work has earned him a MacArthur "genius grant" and a National Book Award and led to a congressional hearing on reparations for slavery, joined the faculty, along with Pulitzer Prize winner and New York Times journalist Nikole Hannah-Jones.
 The award-winning actress and director Phylicia Rashad was named dean of the Chadwick A. Boseman College of Fine Arts.

+"We're going to be the answer to societal issues," Frederick said.
+"We're going to hire public intellectuals who will bring the type of discourse" to campus that will inform and inspire students to solve problems.

+Howard students have activism embedded in their DNA, he said.
+"We want to make sure they are good advocates, they understand the issues, that they're going to be in positions to help make the laws, help to change the laws, but that they are educated in what needs to be changed and why and how to change it.
+We want them fully equipped to be politically active."

 Abrams, who is 49, has experience as an adjunct professor at her alma mater, Spelman College in Atlanta, and said she has an "extraordinarily strong" relationship with the HBCU and its former president, Johnnetta Cole, a mentor to her.
 She also has strong ties to the University of Texas at Austin, where she earned a master's degree in public affairs, and Yale University, where she went to law school.